 Salpingitis & Lash Eggs: Salpingitis simply means inflammation of the oviduct.
 This is usually caused by E Coli or Salmonella and sometimes a virus.
 Sometimes it requires antibiotics and other times it resolves on its own.
 During this time hens can lay a “caseous mass of pus” this is what folks call a lash egg.
 Laying a lash egg should not be a death sentence.
 These hens can live years after they lay one.

-Egg Bound: When a hen is unable to pass an egg due to size.
+Egg Bound Chicken: When a hen is unable to pass an egg due to size.
 A soak in a warm bath with Epsom salt can sometimes help.
 Sometimes the egg breaks inside prior to passing.
 When this happens, parts of the eggs, including yolks and shells make their way back up into the reproductive tract and can lead to infection called egg yolk peritonitis.
 This can be fatal.

 Cystic Oviduct: When the right ovary and oviduct try to function in addition to the left.
-This can lead to ovarian cysts and a swollen abdomen for the hen.
+This can lead to ovarian cysts and a swollen abdomen for the chicken.
 They can sometimes be drained by a veterinarian.